-ENERGY STAR® qualified clothes washers soak up the savings month after month by using less energy and water—saving you on your energy costs.
-Choosing an ENERGY STAR qualified clothes washer is easy—look for both front loading and top loading washers that carry the ENERGY STAR label.
+ENERGY STAR® certified clothes washers soak up the savings month after month by using less energy and water—saving you on your energy costs.
+Choosing an ENERGY STAR clothes washer is easy—look for both front loading and top loading washers that carry the ENERGY STAR label.

-Why buy an ENERGY STAR qualified clothes washer?
+Why buy an ENERGY STAR certified clothes washer?

-Through superior design and system features, ENERGY STAR qualified clothes washers clean clothes using 25 percent less energy than standard washers.
+Through superior design and system features, ENERGY STAR clothes washers clean clothes using 25 percent less energy than standard washers.
 Full-sized washers use up to 25 gallons of water per load, compared to the 40 gallons used by a conventional model.
 Over one year, water saved adds up to as much as 3,000 gallons!

-ENERGY STAR qualified clothes washers also extract more water from clothes during the spin cycle, reducing the amount of drying time necessary.
+ENERGY STAR certified clothes washers also extract more water from clothes during the spin cycle, reducing the amount of drying time necessary.
 This saves energy and wear and tear on your clothes.

-See information on our ENERGY STAR clothes washer cash incentives to find out how you can get cash back on your new premium-efficiency ENERGY STAR qualified clothes washer.
+See information on our ENERGY STAR clothes washer cash incentives to find out how you can get cash back on your new premium-efficiency ENERGY STAR clothes washer.

-Tips for Choosing an ENERGY STAR qualified clothes washer
+Tips for Choosing an ENERGY STAR clothes washer

-When you begin shopping for a new ENERGY STAR qualified clothes washer, here are some things to remember:
+When you begin shopping for a new ENERGY STAR clothes washer, here are some things to remember:

 - Choose a size that meets your household needs.
-Most manufacturers today have models that have earned the ENERGY STAR label.
-The sizes vary, ranging from 1.6 to 3.8 cubic feet.
-You can even get ENERGY STAR qualified models that are stackable or fit under the counter, for smaller spaces.
+Most manufacturers today have models that are ENERGY STAR certified.
+Sizes vary, ranging from 1.6 to 3.8 cubic feet.
+You can even get ENERGY STAR qualified models that are stackable or fit under a counter for smaller spaces.

 - Select a clothes washer that offers several water level options.
 This allows you to adjust the water level to more closely match the load size.